José Brocca

-José Brocca (Professor José Brocca Ramón, 1891 – 1950) was a pacifist and humanitarian of the Spanish Civil War, who allied himself with the Republicans but sought nonviolent ways of resisting the Nationalist rebels.
+José Brocca (Professor José Felix Serafino Alearelo Brocca Ramón, 16 April 1891 – 1950) was a pacifist and humanitarian of the Spanish Civil War, (Prasad, 2005) who allied himself with the Republicans but sought nonviolent ways of resisting the Nationalist rebels.

 His parents were Spanish and Italian.
-He was born in Almería, Andalucia in 1891.
-His father, originally from Milan, was stationed there as the Italian Consul.
+He was born at Calle de Zaura no.4, Almería, Andalucia, where his father, Antonio Brocca y Migna, was the Italian Consul.
+Brocca's mother, Carmen Ladehessa Ramón Vicente, was a former opera singer who had performed in Milan.

 A forgotten history

 Many people's perception of the Spanish Civil War is one of two monolithic 'sides': a war of the Republicans against the Nationalists.
 In fact it was by no means as simple as that, and although it was the Republican cause that was more seriously undermined by internal power struggles, there were many factions and sub-groups within both the main groupings.
 Almost completely overlooked by mainstream historians, there was also a vigorous element of pacifism, and the work of the Spanish arm of the organisation War Resisters' International (WRI) is almost totally forgotten in popular history and neglected by academics.
-Similarly, and perhaps inevitably, the history of military assistance, particularly through the International Brigades, is far better documented than the role of people dedicated to non-violence, civilian initiatives and what today we would call non-governmental organisations.
+Similarly, and perhaps inevitably, the history of military assistance, particularly through the International Brigades, is far better documented than the role of people dedicated to non-violence, civilian initiatives and non-governmental organisations.